pingcap/blog/safety-first-common-safety-pitfalls-in-distributed-databases-found-by-jepsen-tests.md

 ## Why is Jepsen so important to our industry?

 Testing a distributed system like [TiDB](https://en.wikipedia.org/wiki/TiDB) isn't easy!
 Because these systems depend on multiple nodes coordinating there is a lot of room for failures.
-Networks and hardware aren’t reliable, and when multiple nodes are involved, the probability of failure is much higher.
+Networks and hardware aren't reliable, and when multiple nodes are involved, the probability of failure is much higher.
 Even still, deployments (and even nodes!) are highly variable in scale, OS, hardware, and workloads.
-It’s impossible to test all of them.
+It's impossible to test all of them.

 Is all hope lost?
 No!
 In [Why Is Random Testing Effective for Partition Tolerance Bugs?](https://people.mpi-sws.org/~fniksic/popl2018/paper.pdf) Majumdar and Niksic formalized many failure scenarios and discussed how even a small, random subset of possibilities can be sufficient to achieve a specific coverage goal.